Family Eats

 “Looks like Daddy is having wine cake,” added Grayson.

-And so it goes in our household.
-Our water-milk-wine-coffee cake session brought us gossip about the Halloween poem Addison and Keely learned at preschool, Nicole’s art project at school and Grayson’s adventures searching for arachnids during Science class.
+Our water-milk-wine-coffee cake session way back then, brought us gossip about the Halloween poem Addison and Keely learned at preschool, Nicole’s art project at school and Grayson’s adventures searching for arachnids during Science class.

 Enjoy a bit of coffee cake, with your friends and your family.
 You never know what you may find out!